alexespejo/ducks/README.md

 - Delete pages
 - Track for updates
 - Be able to add files to a folder and auto generate the routes based on those pages

+## Todo

+- Parse h1's into a navbar

+  - Separe layout and navbars?
+  - X Separate files for schema?

+    - Dedicated javascript arrays associated to each file

+  - Build layout pagess